-The Island Routes Luminous Lagoon Tour is one of the only tours you can do in Jamaica in the evening, and it is one of the most popular tours people try before leaving the island.
+The Island Routes Luminous Lagoon Tour is one of the only tours you can do in Jamaica in the evening, and it is one of the most popular things to do before leaving the island.
 The glowing waters are a rare attraction, and Jamaica’s Luminous Lagoon is known to glow brighter than other places with glowing water in the world.
 It isn’t really the water that glows though, but rather the microscopic organisms that give off a phosphorescent blue light when touched.
 The organisms themselves are harmless, but they do make for a spectacular sight that is not to be missed!

 Ian Flemming is a household name in Jamaica, as the man behind the creation of the James Bond series is known to have written his novels on the island.
 The James Bond Beach, which is near the Goldeneye property, where Flemming put pen to paper for the famous novels, is also featured in the James Bond film ‘Dr. No.’ Although it is not one of the favorite beaches close to Ocho Rios, James Bond beach is as beautiful on the big screen as it is in real life.
 While there you can try freshly grilled seafood right on the beach while taking in the sunshine.
 Take lots of photos to share later, you will have definitely earned the bragging rights!

 A drive through Fern Gully is truly magical.
 There are over 500 different ferns along this five-kilometer winding road that is said to have been constructed on an old riverbed.
 You can do this drive with a guide, but sometimes you’ll encounter locals who are happy share valuable insight about what the ferns are used for, and other historical facts.
 This is a great place to appreciate the greenery of the island, and there are several places to go in Ochos Rios where you can stop for souvenirs.
 Please note that doing this tour with a guide tends to be more informative.

 Tip: The roads are narrow in this area and you may have to be wary of speedy drivers if you venture there on your own.